Accessing the Virtual Open Day

 Here you can ask any burning questions about the course, modules and teaching methods.

-You’ll also be able to ask any general questions to our current students for find out what it’s really like to live and study in Liverpool.
+You’ll also be able to ask any general questions to our current students to find out what it’s really like to live and study in Liverpool.
 They’ll be ready to answer your questions all morning/afternoon.
-Just follow the link from the landing page.
+Just follow the link from the landing page to Chat to our Students.

 Find out about our Student Support offer